 2. Not expanding your Facebook post reach

 To really get the most out of your posts, it is wise to expand your reach.
-After all, reaching more people and sourcing more candidates is the whole point of posting about job opening on Facebook in the first place, right?
-With as low budget as $15 you can already set up an advert for your post and reach more people.
+After all, reaching more people and sourcing more candidates is the whole point of posting about a job opening on Facebook in the first place, right?
+With a low budget of only $15, you can already set up an advert for your post and reach more people.
 Do it - but do it wisely (see #3).

 When you’re just starting out with Facebook ads, it all might feel a bit overwhelming.